-Our tenancy agreements explain everything we are responsible for and everything our customers are responsible.
+Our tenancy agreements explain everything we are responsible for and everything our customers are responsible for.

-You can authorise someone else to talk to us about aspects of your tenancy with us.
+You can authorise someone else to talk to us about aspects of your tenancy.
 Print off and fill in this form then return it to us:

 Post your completed form to: